eXtended Finite Element Method (XFEM)

 XFEM is a method in ABAQUS that allows you to study crack growth along an arbitrary, solution-dependent path without needing to re-mesh your model.

-this example illustrates the use of XFEM Method in the Abaqus standard solver to predict both crack initiation and propagation due to stress concentration in a plate with a hole that is subjected to tension.
+This Abaqus XFEM crack propagation example illustrates the use of the XFEM method in the Abaqus standard solver to predict both crack initiation and propagation due to stress concentration in a plate with a hole that is subjected to tension.

-start with creating the part which is two-dimensional and deformable.
+start with creating the part that is two-dimensional and deformable.

-then create a rectangle with the following dimension.
+then create a rectangle with the following dimensions.

-next, create a circle at the middle of the left side with a radius of 0.5. after that, it needs to trim redundant curves.
+next, create a circle in the middle of the left side with a radius of 0.5. after that, it needs to trim redundant curves.

 Hint: partitioning of this space can help you to control measuring the part.